top of page

 Getting to know.....
 Adrian Whalley

-Adrian Whalley spends five months of each year living in Nice with his husband Daniel and during his time here he is an active member of our community.
-You may have heard him speaking recently about his fundraising efforts in the Nice marathon or seen him singing in our ‘pop-up’ choir.
+Adrian Whalley spends around five months of each year living in Nice with his husband Daniel and during his time here he is an active member of our community.
+You may have heard him speaking recently about his fundraising efforts in the 2025 Nice marathon or seen him singing in our ‘pop-up’ choir.
 Gerard Jordan got together with Adrian to hear more about his experience of Holy Trinity and about his life as a Christian.

-Adrian’s life as Christian
+Adrian’s life as a Christian

 Adrian recalls “I heard nothing more until four months later when I received an email from the Bishop, informing me that he couldn’t re-license me as a Lay Reader owing to his ‘understanding of scripture and tradition and the commonly understood purpose of marriage within our society’.
-Because I felt angry both about how I was informed and reasons for the decision, I decided to speak with the Dean of St Alban’s Cathedral who had been living openly in a same-sex relationship for many years and who introduced me to a book he had written on Christian same-sex partnerships called ‘Permanent, Faithful, Stable’.
-Adrian decided to send a copy of this book to the Bishop in Leicester but received no reply.
-However, when Adrian subsequently moved to a different local Anglican church he talked with the vicar there about what had happened and was delighted when the Vicar told him that although the Bishop would not License Adrian, he as his vicar could appoint him to be a Lay Reader in that church; so, since then Adrian has been able to continue assisting as a Lay Reader in his local church in Leicestershire.
+I felt angry and disappointed about how I was informed, the reasons given for the decision, and that the Bishop had not had the courage to tell me this at our meeting; so I decided to speak with the then Dean of St Alban’s Cathedral, the Very Rev’d Dr Jeffrey John, who had been living openly in a same-sex relationship for many years.
+I had previously read a book called ‘Permanent, Faithful, Stable’ which the Dean had written thirty years previously and which made the case based on scripture for Christian same-sex marriage.
+I asked the Dean whether he was agreeable to me sending a copy of this book to the Bishop of Leicester as my response; the Dean laughed and agreed!" .
+Frustrated with what had happened, Adrian then started to attend a different church and fortunately the Vicar there told him that although the Bishop would not License Adrian, he as his local vicar could appoint him to be a Lay Assistant Minister in his church; since then Adrian has been leading services and preaching in this local church in Leicestershire.

 Coming to Nice and Holy Trinity

-Because he is only in Nice for part of the year he knows there are limits to the extent that he can get involved here; nevertheless, he has over the past few years run an online Lent study group for Holy Trinity and St Hughs and also helped get our Green Group started.
-Adrian’s interest in environmental issues developed during his seven years working for Christian Aid in Hertfordshire for whom he did many talks linking issues such as Climate Change with the scriptures, and where he also led a Green Group at a local church.
-It was to raise money for Green Group projects such as eco-friendly lighting that Adrian ran the Nice Marathon last November: (it is not too late to donate to this, so if you wish to then click on the Make a Donation button on the Holy Trinity website and add a note to say it is for Adrian’s efforts).
+Because at the moment he is only in Nice part-time, Adrian knows there are limits to the extent that he can get involved, which he dearly wants to do.
+Nevertheless, when Holy Trinity and St Hughs had no resident priest he led an online Lent study group for us ; "we used Ruth Valerio’s ‘Saying Yes to Life’ book as the text helps us to consider ecological issues around the world with Bible passages providing scriptural insight" ; it was following this that our churches' ‘Green Group’ was founded.
+Adrian’s interest in environmental issues had already developed during his seven years working for Christian Aid for whom he did many talks, linking issues such as Climate Change with the scriptures, and where he also led a Green Group across a group of three churches.
+It was to raise money for Green Group projects such as providing eco-friendly internal lighting, that Adrian ran the Nice Marathon last November: it is not too late to donate to this, so if you wish to then click on the Make a Donation button on the Holy Trinity website and add a note to say it is for Adrian’s efforts.
+Adrian has always loved running, has chaired a local running club, has run a significant number of marathons and ultra-distance races over the world and is determined to keep this going.

 bottom of page